atlasphp/Atlas.Orm/docs/reading.md

     ->fetchRecordSet();
 ```

-!!! tip
+> **Tip:**
   The `select()` variation gives you access to all the underlying
   SQL query methods.
 See [Aura\SqlQuery](https://github.com/auraphp/Aura.SqlQuery/blob/3.x/docs/select.md)
   for more information.

-!!! note
+> **Note:**
   If `fetchRecordSet()` does not find any matches, it will
   return an empty array.
 This is important as you cannot call RecordSet methods
   (see later in the documentation) such as `appendNew()` or `getArrayCopy()` on
   an empty array.
 In these situations, you must test for the empty array, and then
   instantiate a new RecordSet, if necessary.
 See below.

 ```php
 <?php